pyscal/pyscal/lib/pybind11/docs/advanced/misc.rst

 pybind11 does not provide an explicit mechanism to invoke cleanup code at module destruction time.
-In rare cases where such functionality is required, it is possible to emulate it using Python capsules with a destruction callback.
+In rare cases where such functionality is required, it is possible to emulate it using Python capsules or weak references with a destruction callback.

 .. code-block:: cpp